scramjetFoam/dotfiles/README.md

 ```

 ### Organisation
-Although this repo’s name is `dotfiles`, it doesn’t contain any.
+This repo’s may be named `dotfiles` but it doesn’t contain any.
 A separate app handles backup and restoration of those.
-This repo consists of a series of commands and files to automate setting up a new machine.
+These are a series of modular scripts that intend to be useful beyond setting up a new machine.

 Everything is modular.
 The most important parts of the repo’s file structure are: